 To control and manage your Tamaskan's barking, consider training them to be quiet on command.
 Using positive reinforcement techniques, reward your dog when they stop barking on cue.
 Consistency is key to success in this aspect of training.

 In conclusion, Tamaskan dogs are a vocal breed with a variety of reasons for barking.
-While their alertness and protective instincts can be valuable, it's essential to manage and control their barking through proper training, socialization, and addressing their needs for exercise and mental stimulation.
+While their alertness and protective instincts can be valuable, it's essential to manage and control their barking through proper training, socialisation, and addressing their needs for exercise and mental stimulation.
 With the right approach, you can strike a balance between their natural vocal tendencies and a peaceful living environment.